apache/cxf/distribution/src/main/release/samples/jax_rs/description_swagger2_osgi/README.txt

   feature:install cxf-rs-description-swagger2

-Install this demo bundle
+Install this demo bundle (using the appropriate bundle version number)

-  install -s mvn:org.apache.cxf.samples/jax_rs_description_swagger2_osgi
+  install -s mvn:org.apache.cxf.samples/jax_rs_description_swagger2_osgi/3.n.m

 You can verify if the CXF JAX-RS Swagger2 Blueprint Demo is installed and started.